 If you or a loved one suffer injuries in a vehicle rollover accident, we can help.
 Call (800) 561-4887 for a free consultation.

-Brian Chase, auto defect attorney that specializes in vehicle rollovers discusses the dangers of roof crush in a rollover accident and the catastrophic injuries it causes.
+Brian Chase, an auto defect attorney who specializes in vehicle rollovers, discusses the dangers of roof crush in a rollover accident and the catastrophic injuries it causes.

 Causes of Vehicle Rollovers

 All kinds of different factors cause rollover car accidents.
 For example, driving at high speed and losing control or hitting another vehicle or object is one of the top causes.